Best Thriller Movies Of 2016 On Netflix That You Probably Haven’t Seen

 In another powerful true story, Casey Affleck and Chris pine star in this movie about the Coast Guard taking on a dangerous rescue mission during a blizzard in 1952.

 2016 was a year for some of the best movies in a multitude of genres, and because of that many blockbuster films like The Finest Hours fell through the cracks.
-Though it received positive reviews from critics, the Disney feature was a box office-flop.
+Though it received positive reviews from critics, the Disney feature was a box office flop.
 But this survival film remains one of the best thriller movies of 2016 on Netflix.

 The Wailing